weproud/context-compose/README.md

 ## 🎭 User Scenarios

+### 1. Project Initialization

+Before using contexts, you need to initialize your project.
+This sets up the necessary `.contextcompose` directory and default assets.

+> initialize my project using context-compose

+**What happens**:

+- The `init` command runs.
+- A `.contextcompose` directory is created in your project root.
+- Default assets (personas, rules, etc.) are copied into it, ready for you to use or customize.

-### 1. Frontend Developer: Building a New React Component
+### 2. Frontend Developer: Building a New React Component

 A developer is tasked with building a new search component using React and TypeScript.
 They would start by telling their AI assistant: